-The number of Botox units used will not be the same for everyone.
+The number of Botox units used during Botox Treatments will not be the same for everyone.
 Units of Botox will be customized for each individual, according to gender, the area of treatment, the strength of your facial muscles and anything else that may influence the amount of Botox that you need.
 Nazarian Plastic Surgery offers Botox Treatment at our Beverly Hills Office.

-The most common areas of treatment are the forehead, crow’s feet, and the frown area.
+The most common areas for Botox treatment are the forehead, crow’s feet, and the frown area.
 No matter where you get your Botox from it will always be measured out in units.
-Allergan is the maker of Botox, and it has set guidelines for cosmetic professionals.
+Allergan is the maker of FDA-Approved Botox (botulinum toxin), and it has set guidelines for cosmetic professionals.
 According to Allergan’s guidelines, the following units should be given:

 Read below for a general outline of Botox units.

-Botox is not used for smile lines.
+Botox Injections are not used for smile lines.
 Botox is a temporary muscle relaxer.
 Therefore, if you injected it into your smile lines, you wouldn’t be able to move your mouth.
-Filler can be injected into smile lines to fill in volume loss.
+Dermal fillers can be injected into smile lines to fill in volume loss.

 15-20 units of Botox are recommended to mitigate furrowed brows.